 Redcliffe is one of those seaside Aussie towns that checks all the boxes—expansive ocean views, proximity to lush hinterland, beautiful waterfront parks and, most importantly, some of the best food near Brisbane.
-Whether you're in town to cheer on the Brisbane Roar, day tripping for a swim at the beach or holidaying on the peninsula, eating out at these restaurants Redcliffe should be on the top of your 'to-do' list.
+Whether you're in town to cheer on the Brisbane Roar, watch an NRL game, day tripping for a swim at the beach or holidaying on the peninsula, eating out at these restaurants Redcliffe should be on the top of your 'to-do' list.

 From fresh seafood, insta-worthy cafe dishes, craft beer to kid friendly and dog friendly venues to a wide variety of international cuisines, Moreton Bay Region has something for every gourmand.